jakefish/CPS480---Intro-to-Artificial-Intelligence/CPS480---Intro-to-Artificial-Intelligence/README.md

-The purpose of this expert system is to suggust a world of warcraft class to play.
+The purpose of this expert system is to suggest a world of warcraft class to play.

 Class choices:
  - warrior